qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 -------------------------

 Use the |fileSave|:sup:`Save model` button to save the current model and the
-|fileOpen|:sup:`Open Model` button to open any previously saved model.
+|fileOpen|:sup:`Open Model` button to open a previously saved model.
 Models are saved with the :file:`.model3` extension.
-If the model has been already been saved from the modeler window, you will not be prompted for a filename.
+If the model has already been saved from the modeler window, you will not be prompted for a filename.
 Since there is already a file associated with the model, that file will be used for subsequent saves.